CJCombrink/SpellChecker-Plugin/README.md

     - Open the hunspell.sln file in the folder src\win_api using Visual Studio
     - Build the debug\_dll and release\_dll of the libhunspell project

+<h4>2.1.3 GCC (Linux)</h4>
+On Linux, make sure that libhunspell-1.3.* and libhunspell-dev is installed.
+This should be all that is needed regarding Hunspell.

 <h3>2.2 Building The Plugin</h3>
 The following steps can be used to build the plugin for a local build of Qt Creator.
 If the idea is to use the plugin with one of the release versions of Qt Creator, make sure that the compiler and Qt Creator sources match exactly with the setup for the release version of Qt Creator.
 If this is not possible, the plugin will not be usable with a Qt Creator release version.
   1. Get the Sources